• Skip to primary navigation

 How to cut a pumpkin?

-Equipment needed:
+Equipment needed

 • Large cutting board

-• Chef knife (both Amazon affiliate links)
+• Chef knife (both Amazon affiliate links open in new tabs)

 • Spoon

-Cut the pumpkin:
+Cut the pumpkin

 • Remove the stem by slicing the top together with the stem.

 • Cut in half, from the top to the bottom.
-The knife you use has to be large and sturdy and you will have to use your strength.
+The knife you use has to be large and sturdy, and you will have to use your strength.
 Careful with the fingers of the other hand.

 • Sometimes, when the piece I am cutting is very large, the knife might get stuck inside it.
 Carefully move the knife up and down to get it out, then start again.

-• When that doesn't work, I just lift the pumpkin holding the knife and smash it on the working surface.
+• When that doesn't work, I just lift the pumpkin, holding the knife, and smash it on the working surface.
 The cut will not be nice anymore, but at least I got the knife out of the squash without cutting my fingers.

 • This will not happen if your piece is small, which is preferable anyway.